Pre-order your table garlic now! Pick-up and shipping will begin the week of August 12.

 Our hardneck table garlic is graded at 1”-1.75” diameter and is perfect for seasoning your favorite savory dish or for roasting and eating on its own.

-Available in German White, Music, and Ukraine varieties.
-Samplers include all three varieties.
-1 pound=11-14 bulbs.
+Available in German White, Music, Purple Glazer, and Ukraine varieties.
+Samplers include three of the four varieties.
 Certified Naturally Grown.
 Shipping available in US.

 Black garlic is ordinary hardneck garlic that's gone through a Maillard reaction, or been exposed to specialized temperatures and humidity levels for an extended period of time.
 This process unlocks twice the number of antioxidants as raw garlic, including S-Allyl cysteine (SAC), which helps prevent cancer.